Seeking Clarity on Principal Employer's PF Responsibility if Contractor Defaults – Any Insights?

 Dear Girish Musale,

-Whether the principal employer will be liable for the payment of contribution in regard to the employees engaged by a contractor?
+Whether the principal employer will be liable for the payment of contributions regarding the employees engaged by a contractor?

-The workers employed through a contractor are the 'employees' under the E.P.F.
-Act, and the principal employer is responsible for the contribution of provident fund in regard to such employees.
+The workers employed through a contractor are considered 'employees' under the E.P.F.
+Act, and the principal employer is responsible for the contribution of the provident fund for such employees.
 The employees engaged by the contractor in connection with the work of the principal employer will be employees as defined under the E.P.F. and Miscellaneous Provisions Act.

 Source: [The Employees' Provident Funds And Miscellaneous Provisions Act, 1952: EXPECTS CLARIFICATIONS WITH CASE LAWS REFERENCE]